spiral/docs/components/cache.md

 # Cache
-Spiral provides access to simplistic cache implementation using interfaces `Spiral\Cache\CacheInterface` (provider) and `Spiral\Cache\StoreInterface` both of this interfaces already pre-mapped in spiral to their implementations and ready to be used.
+Spiral provides easy to use access to cache implementation using the `Spiral\Cache\CacheInterface` (provider) and `Spiral\Cache\StoreInterface` interfaces.
+Both of this interfaces already pre-mapped in spiral to their implementations and ready to be used.

 ## Cache Provided
 To start let's view CacheInterface to understand how our `CacheProvider` works: